Code-Institute-Submissions/church-congregation/README.md

 ### How To Deployment On GitHub Pages ?
 In GitHub, navigate to my **username.github.io** repository and click **Settings**.
 Within **Settings**, navigate to the **Source** section within the **Github Pages** section.
-From the dropdown menu, select **master branch** and then click **Save**.
+From the dropdown menu, select **master branch**.
 Now, all of may repositories can be found at http://username.github.io/repository-name.